 IHI is working with health sector stakeholders in Latin America, from students to senior leaders, to generate actions that lead to tangible improvements in safety and quality to address existing health and health care gaps.

 To support delivery systems and governments throughout the region in closing existing gaps, IHI partners in co-design and implementation efforts by responding to requests to serve as a convener for improvement efforts and networks; provides a platform and serves as a catalyst for health and health care improvement innovation; and, most importantly, drives significant improvement results.

 Learn more about our work in Latin America >>

 In the Spotlight

-Professional Development Program, Experto en Mejora Continua- Wave 2
+Professional Development Program, Experto en Mejora Continua: September 2018

-This course, experiential in nature requires the immediate application -during its 10 months- of knowledge and competences in the science of improvement in the context of each participant, who must have a specific project in their organization as an entry requirement.
-The didactic and coaching support is aimed at facilitating the planning and execution of strategic projects identified by the organizations.
-After an initial call for preparation in September 2018, three face-to-face learning sessions will be held at the Pontificia Universidad Católica de Chile, which will be complemented by virtual coaching.
-The face-to-face sessions will be on the following dates: October 8-10, 2018; January 21-23, 2019; week of May 13, 2019.
+In this 10-month program, participants will immediately apply their science of improvement knowledge and competence in a specific project in their organization (entry requirement).
+The didactic and coaching support is aimed at facilitating the planning and execution of strategic projects in participants' organizations.
+After an initial preparation call in September 2018, three face-to-face Learning Sessions (October 2018, January 2019, May 2019) will be held at the Pontificia Universidad Católica de Chile, which will be complemented by virtual coaching.

 Reducing Hospital Induced Infections in 120 Public Hospitals in Brazil